lupyuen/lupyuen.github.io/src/ci3.md

 Initially we created the __Build Rules__ for CI Workflow to solve these problems...

-- NuttX Devs need to wait (2.5 hours) for the CI Build to complete across all Architectures (Arm32, Arm64, RISC-V, Xtensa), even though they're modifying a Single Architecture
+- NuttX Devs need to wait (2.5 hours) for the CI Build to complete across all Architectures (Arm32, Arm64, RISC-V, Xtensa), even though we're modifying a Single Architecture

 - We're using too many GitHub Runners and Build Minutes, exceeding the [ASF Policy for GitHub Actions](https://infra.apache.org/github-actions-policy.html)